squidfunk/mkdocs-material/README.md

 * **Many configuration options** — change the color palette, font families, language, icons, favicon and logo.
-Add a source repository link, links to your social profiles, Google Analytics and Disqus - all with a few lines of config.
+Add a source repository link, links to your social profiles, and Google Analytics - all with a few lines of config.

 * **Truly international** — thanks to many contributors, Material for MkDocs includes translations for more than 40 languages and offers full native RTL